harshalchandile/Begin-with-NodeJS/README.md

+# Say Hello world from node js.
-## This project is to bootstrap with nodejs Hello world.
+This program is to start http server in nodejs
 ## How to Run?
-** Fire following command from shell/cmd from the app.js directory
+Fire following command from shell/cmd from the project directory
-**** node app.js
+- node app.js
+- it will start application on: http://localhost:3000